-New Greater Manchester mayor Andy Burnham appoints deputies - BBC News
+Burnham chooses mayoral deputies

 Mr Shori said he will create a "youth combined authority" because "we can't afford to lose and ounce of the potential of our young people... the future belongs to young people and they are going to help shape it".

-Mr Burnham, who has been MP for Leigh in Wigan since 2001, will not stand in next month's general election.
+Mr Burnham, who has been MP for Leigh since 2001, will not stand in next month's general election.